Melatonin inhibits growth of B16 melanoma in C57BL/6 mice

 - Prolactin inhibitors in oncology - In vitro, review and in vivo publications;

-The Di Bella's Method: Use of Melatonin since 1974 and pseudo-Metronomic Chemotherapy Cyclophosphamide and/or Hydroxyurea - together with others chemical compounds - in several Oncological Pathologies:
+The Di Bella's Method: Use of Melatonin since 1974 and pseudo-Metronomic Chemotherapy Cyclophosphamide and/or Hydroxyurea - together with others chemical compounds: the dosage and administration schedule must be individualised for each patient - in several Oncological Pathologies:

 - Complete objective response to biological therapy of plurifocal breast carcinoma;